 How and when did you discover mountain biking?

-Like most children.
-I had grown up cycling near my house, playing out with other children.
-It wasn't until I was around 17 that a group of friends who I snowboarded with told me try downhill mountain biking.
+Like most children, I had grown up cycling near my house, playing out with other kids.
+It wasn’t until I was around 17 that a group of friends who I snowboarded with told me try downhill mountain biking.
 They loaned me a bike and pushed me down a track.
-I hung on for dear life and crashed a few times. but my love of mountain biking started there and then.
+I hung on for dear life and crashed a few times, but my love of mountain biking started there and then.

 Since that moment, my life pretty much became about cycling.
 My holidays, friends and social life all started to revolve around mountain biking.
 I began to compete in downhill mountain bike races in the UK and abroad.
 Mountain bikes basically showed me the world and took me to places I would otherwise never have gone.

 Why do you think it’s important to focus on women specifically?

 When I first started mountain biking, I didn’t see a need at all for women’s specific projects.
 Due to my passion for snowboarding and the gender imbalances that existed in that sport, I had spent years just snowboarding with the boys.
 It was the norm.

 When I started mountain biking with the boys, fending for myself and learning skills as I went along was all I knew.
 I thought it was normal to feel a bit inadequate, quite fearful and feeling like I lacked in skills.
 I just needed to get on with it.
 There really weren’t very many women riding, so I had no option but to ride with boys.